Sjeiti/ronvalstarnl/src/data/markdown/post_using-toggable-user-preference-media-features.md

 Darkmode directly relates to `prefers-color-scheme`.
 But other `prefers-` queries may impact theming as well.
 We also have [`prefers-contrast`](https://www.w3.org/TR/mediaqueries-5/#prefers-contrast), [`prefers-reduced-motion`](https://www.w3.org/TR/mediaqueries-5/#prefers-reduced-motion), [`prefers-reduced-transparency`](https://www.w3.org/TR/mediaqueries-5/#prefers-reduced-transparency) and [`prefers-data`](https://www.w3.org/TR/mediaqueries-5/#prefers-reduced-data).

+We can generalise the previous script into a generic method:

 ```JavaScript
 function findPrefers(key, value) {